Skip to content

 Vulnerability overview

-2. Unsafe SVG rendering: The frontend renders uploaded SVG files using an <object> tag, which allows embedded scripts to execute
+2. The frontend renders SVGs with an <object> tag, which executes embedded scripts (an <img> tag would not)

 Exploitation